 Žižek’s search for these conditions of possibility lead him not only to the Lacanian conceptions of the non-existence of the Big Other or the Real as barred, but to German Idealism.
 Recently, it has become ever more frequent that Žižek confirms that his true master is not Jacques Lacan but G.W.F.
 Hegel.
 This remark bears mention as Žižek’s return to German Idealism is not at all merely a resurrection of Hegel, but of all the great philosophers of this time––Immanuel Kant, Johann Gottlieb Fichte, Friedrich Wilhelm Joseph Schelling and Georg Wilhelm Friedrich Hegel––or, more accurately, of the movement from Kant to Hegel.

 We find mention of this movement from Kant to Hegel frequently in his works.
 And in brief, Žižek’s understanding of this transition is that Hegel ontologized Kant, meaning, that Hegel names the transition from an epistemological void to an ontological one:

 In sum, at the strictly philosophical level, Žižek’s work focuses on the resurrection of German Idealism, specifically the notion of the subject as self-relating negativity, and the problem of the ontological conditions of possibility for appearance.
-His latest work, as announced in the subtitle of his latest book, Hegel and the Shadow of Dialectical Materialism, is to establish the foundations of dialectical materialism.
+His latest work, as announced in the subtitle of his latest book, , is to establish the foundations of dialectical materialism.
 At the political level, Žižek’s project can be said to have three primary concerns: first, the identification of contradictions in late or contemporary capitalism, along with its democratic-liberal ideology, second, the overarching problem of enjoyment as a political factor, and three, theoretical work on a new form of mastery and organization.